Essential Audit Skills for 2024: Enhancing Accuracy and Efficiency

 7. Wrap Up

-An auditor is a specialist that is tasked with reviewing the accounts of companies to ensure that they are valid and legal.
-In some instances, an auditor may also serve in an advisory role to make recommendations about cost savings and risk aversion measures.
+An auditor is a specialist who reviews companies' accounts to ensure that they are valid and legal.
+In some instances, an auditor may also serve in an advisory role, making recommendations about cost savings and risk aversion measures.

 • Analysing data